Hardware, software, and other requirements

 Appliance and vault installation requirements

-- We recommend that Axcient x360Recover be installed on bare metal.
+- For best performance, we recommend that Axcient x360Recover be installed on bare metal.

 - To install Axcient x360Recover as a virtual machine, refer to the Deploy x360Recover as a virtual machine (VM) article.

 - Axcient x360Recover offers the flexibility to select your own hardware or purchase pre-configured BDR appliances.